snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 ## Failed password attempts
 When the user has failed to log in, this might mean that they're password has been compromised, or their email is being tried by a bad actor.
 You will need to track the amount of failed attempts, maybe to block the ip address or send the user an email.

+However, MFA can quite often lead to user dissatisfaction, leading to them disabling it.
+This would defeat all your efforts to make it more secure.
+You could enable threat based MFA, such as only requiring it on new browsers or devices, or maybe using geolocation.